iomete/iom-docs/glossary/hadoop-ecosystem.md

 ---
 title: Hadoop Ecosystem
-description: Understand the Apache Hadoop ecosystem, including components like HDFS, Hive, Pig, YARN, MapReduce, Spark, HBase, Oozie, Sqoop, Zookeeper, and more.
-Explore the key tools used by developers for big data processing and analysis.
+description: The Apache Hadoop ecosystem encompasses various components of the Apache Hadoop software library, consisting of open-source projects and a wide range of complementary tools.
+Some well-known tools in the Hadoop ecosystem include HDFS, Hive, Pig, YARN, MapReduce, Spark, HBase, Oozie, Sqoop, Zookeeper,_ and more.
 ---

 # Hadoop Ecosystem

 ## Understanding the Hadoop Ecosystem

 The Apache Hadoop ecosystem encompasses various components of the Apache Hadoop software library, consisting of open-source projects and a wide range of complementary tools.
-Some well-known tools in the Hadoop ecosystem include _HDFS, Hive, Pig, YARN, MapReduce, Spark, HBase, Oozie, Sqoop, Zookeeper,_ and more.
+Some well-known tools in the Hadoop ecosystem include \_HDFS, Hive, Pig, YARN, MapReduce, Spark, HBase, Oozie, Sqoop, Zookeeper and more.

 Here are the key Hadoop ecosystem components frequently used by developers: